 Knowing our Past Makes Us Powerful

-Habitat Wake strives to create a world in which everybody has a safe, affordable place to call home.
+Habitat Wake strives to create a world in which everybody has access to affordable housing.
 We partner with the community to build homes that are purchased by local families at an affordable cost and advocate for local, state, and federal policies that promote access to affordable homes on a broader level.
 However, we can’t solve the affordability issue without addressing the long history of racial discrimination in housing.

 Race + Housing 101

-Housing is at the core of our lives.
+Housing serves as the foundation of many core aspects of our lives.
 A safe, affordable place to call home provides a connection to the surrounding community and opportunities for economic mobility.
-Homeownership in particular is one the primary ways to build wealth in the United States.
-However, centuries of institutionalized racial discrimination in housing have created intentionally segregated cities and towns with impacts that endure to this day.
+Homeownership provides the opportunity for a family to build wealth and pass on this wealth to the next generation.
+However, centuries of institutionalized racial discrimination in housing have created intentionally segregated communities with harmful consequences that endure to this day.